delta62/note-pass/README.md

 Since nothing is saved to disk you might trust it with sensitive things if you trust the network and machine it runs on, but if someone has the URL, they can read it.

+Notes have the following limitations:

+- 5KiB message length (in theory.
+Unicode makes it complicated)
+- 20MiB upload size
+- 5 uploads per note

+These could be made configurable if someone needs it.
+Pull requests welcome.